ngnmhieu/slab-dojo/DEVELOPMENT.md

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
-2. [Yarn][]: We use Yarn to manage Node dependencies.
+2. [npm][]: We use NPM to manage Node dependencies.
-   Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.
+   Depending on your system, you can install NPM either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

-    yarn install
+    npm install

-We use yarn scripts and [Webpack][] as our build system.
+We use npm scripts and [Webpack][] as our build system.
 And postgresql as our database.
 For the database we use a standard docker-compose file.

 Run the following commands in two separate terminals to create a blissful development experience where your browser